otrego/go-type1/README.md

 You'll be installing the font files in TEXMFHOME.
 Assuming you've installed TeX, you can find the location of your TEX directories with:

-  - $TEXMFHOME: The place to install user-specific files.
-    - kpsewhich -expand-var "\$TEXMFHOME"
+      kpsewhich -expand-var "\$TEXMFHOME"

-There's also:

-  - $TEXMFLOCAL: The place for site-wide local files
-    - kpsewhich -expand-var "\$TEXMFLOCAL"
+or

+      $(kpsewhich -var-value TEXMFHOME)

 ### Installation Steps for Gooe
-If it comes up, know that: mktexlsr=texhash
+You must perform a bit of work for LaTeX to know about your fonts.

       cd go-type1
       texhome=$(kpsewhich -var-value TEXMFHOME)